Ya-ChiHo/Wei-et-al-2023/README.md

 These scripts are minimally commented to be functional and reproducible, they are not tutorials.
 Please see the Methods section in the manuscript for additional details and non-R related analyses.

-Scripts in 'Data processing' describe steps taken to generate R objects and contain functions that are required for various analyses as well as the output plots for main figures that appear in the manuscript.
+Scripts in 'Data processing' describe steps taken to generate R objects, functions and processes that are required for various downstream analyses that appear in the manuscript.

 Contents of 'Data processing':
 Preprocessing.R: Building Seurat objects, doublet removal, low quality cell filter, determining HIV-1-infected cells in filtered bc matrices, RNA/ATAC/protein data normalization and batch effect removal, celltype annotation, creating intermediate objedcts for downstream analyses.